 Nevertheless, the myth of the "Lawsuit Crisis" has taken root, the result of years of pounding by corporate interests intent on enacting "tort reform" that protects them from the harm their products and practices cause.

 In recent years, the effort to protect industry from accountability in court has taken a new turn, as various industries have lined up before state legislatures and Congress seeking legislation granting broad immunity from litigation resulting from their tortious behavior.
 In 2012, for example, the federal “Domestic Fuels Act” (DFA) sought to grant immunity to purveyors of ethanol and other fuel additives.
 Such bills are the next wave of the attack on corporate accountability.
-CPR Member Scholars Thomas O. McGarity and Sidney Shapiro, with CPR Policy Analyst Nicholas Vidargas, explored the phenomenon in their March 2013 white paper, Sweeping Corporate Immunity for the Fuel Industry: The Next Front in the "Corporate Accountability" Wars
+CPR Member Scholars Thomas O. McGarity and Sidney Shapiro, with CPR Policy Analyst Nicholas Vidargas, explored the phenomenon in their March 2013 white paper, Sweeping Corporate Immunity for the Fuel Industry: The Next Front in the "Corporate Accountability" Wars(CPR White Paper 1303).

 Among other things, CPR Member Scholars’ work in this area includes multiple installments in the Truth About Torts series:

 Twombly Case and Access to the Courts.
 Recent Supreme Court rulings have made it harder for deserving plaintiffs to get their cases heard in court.
 Read about CPR's May 2010 white paper on the subject, Plausibility Pleading: Barring the Courthouse Door to Deserving Claimants, by CPR Member Scholars William Funk, Thomas McGarity, and Sidney Shapiro, with CPR Policy Analyst James Goodwin.

-- Wyeth vs. Levine.
+Pharmaceuticals and Preemption.
 In March 2009, the U.S. Supreme Court handed down its ruling in Wyeth vs. Levine, rejecting an argument from pharmaceutical giant Wyeth that a woman harmed by one of its drugs could not bring a lawsuit against the company because the FDA's approval of the drug's label effectively preempted litigation under state tort law.
 The Court held for the woman on a 6-3 vote.
 CPR Member Scholars have produced a variety of materials on the Wyeth vs. Levine case.
 Read a pre-decision op-ed by Member Scholar Thomas McGarity, "Court Takes Up Preemption Doctrine," in the November 28, 2008 Austin American Statesman.
 Read a post-decision op-ed by McGarity, A Rare Win for Consumers" (91 kb download), in the March 6, 2009 Dallas Morning News.
-The same op-ed was also published in the Houston Chronicle, March 7, 2009, "A Victory for Consumers in Pre-emption War," and in the March 9, 2009 Austin American-Statesman, "Wyeth vs. Levine is a Rare Win for Consumers."
-Read McGarity's editorial memorandum in advance of oral arguments before the Supreme Court, issued October 29, 2008.
-Read a post-decision editorial memorandum (56 kb download) by McGarity and fellow Member Scholar Nina Mendelson, issued on March 6, 2009.
-Read a day-of-decision press statement by Nina Mendelson.
+Subsequently, the Supreme Court held that FDA-approved generic drug manufacturers cannot be found liable on "failure to warn" claims, unlike brand-name manufacturers.
+Read McGarity's blog posts on the subject before the ruling and after.

-- Austin American Statesman Op-Ed.
+Austin American Statesman Op-Ed.
 Read "Court Takes Up Preemption Doctrine," by CPR Member Scholar Thomas McGarity, published in the November 28, 2008 Austin American Statesman, on Wyeth vs. Levine.

-- Op-Ed on the Roof Crush Rule and NHTSA Preemption Efforts.
+Op-Ed on the Roof Crush Rule and NHTSA Preemption Efforts.
 Read "Beware Dangers of Roof Crush Rule," by CPR Member Scholars Sidney Shapiro, Nina Mendelson, and William Funk in the August 4, 2008 Winston-Salem Journal, on the dangers of agency preemption, in the context of the NHTSA's "roof crush" rule.